intheltif/ClassroomOrganizer/README.md

 * Student question randomizer,
 * Plugins for more features.

-***NOTE***: This app is still in its infancy.
+*__NOTE:__ This app is still in its infancy.
 Therefore, attendance is the only feature that works.
-As time progresses, many features will start to come together into the final product.
+As time progresses, many features will start to come together into the final product.*

 ## How to Run